stewi1014/wondertech/README.md

 - This pack is quite intensive.
 I would reccomend 16GB of ram and at least 8 strong cores.
 - Press _R_ to reload the shader - this might be needed when resizing the window.

+## Thanks
+ - Many of the unlinked Big Globe datapacks either come directly from the Big Glboe discord, have only been slightly modified, or have been developed using said datapacks as reference.
+Thanks to everyone involved on the Big Globe discord (+Spooner for churning out datapacks like a machine)

 ## Install Server

 #### Using mrpack-install